 He and his wife Jennifer, a montessori educator have three sons and live in Historic Franklin, TN.
 He continues his family's heritage by coaching baseball in the local youth league with his oldest son. .

 You can find more at Chad Jarnagin.

 Patti Smith is our Luminous KiDS Pastor.
 Patti, Ryan, and their family have been a part of the parish since 2017.
 Patti is an artist, passionate parent, and wonderful curate of Luminous KiDS.
 Her Wild & Free spirit leads children, families, and parents in a refreshing posture.

-Mark Nesbitt is the Formation Pastor at Luminous Parish and is in the process of becoming ordained with the Anglican Mission in the Americas.
+Mark Nesbitt is the Formation Pastor at Luminous Parish and is in the process of becoming ordained.
 The adventure of his life has lead him to run a communications company, publish several books and other writings, and co-found an adventure retreat organization called Pathway Collective.